Exomoons of Circumbinary Planets: DISCUSSION

 \subsubsection{Migration Timescales}

-There is significant uncertainty in how fast the moon will migrate after it becomes a ploonet.
-To test the impact of this, we reran our N-body simulations.
-We take the moon's mass to be 1 $M_{\oplus}$, or as 90\% of the host planet's mass if M$_{\rm p} \le 1 M_{\oplus}$ so that the moon does not migrate as fast as the planet.
-By allowing the moons to migrate faster, we increase the chance of ploonets becoming unstable by migrating too close to the planet and the binary.
-The results were qualitatively the same as with a Ganymede-mass moon, with only a $ 4-6 \%$ decrease in smoons and a 6\% increase in ploonets, depending on the population (see Table \ref{tbl:results}).

-It is also assumed that the planet and moon have already formed before the simulations have started, with no accretion occurring along the way.
-This assumption is quite common amongst simulations of planetary migration, both hydrodynamical \citep{PierensNelson2013} and N-body \citep{Rein2012,martin2022runninggauntletsurvival}.
+It is assumed that the planet and moon have already formed before the simulations have started, with no mass accretion occurring along the way.
+This assumption is quite common amongst simulations of planetary migration, both hydrodynamical \citep{PierensNelson2013} and $N$-body \citep{Rein2012,martin2022runninggauntletsurvival}.

-Our N-body simulation of migration also has many assumptions and simplifications.
+Our $N$-body simulation of migration also has many assumptions and simplifications.
 We use a fixed migration rate, calculated based on the \citet{lubow2010planetmigration} Lindblad torque at a somewhat arbitrary distance of 1 AU.
-We do not model any effects of turbulence in the disc, e.g. with stochastic forcing, although this was not seen to significantly impact the results of circumbinary planet migration in \citet{martin2022runninggauntletsurvival}.
+Due to computational resource constraints, we do not model any effects of turbulence in the disc, e.g., with stochastic forcing, although this was not seen to significantly impact the results of circumbinary planet migration in \citet{martin2022runninggauntletsurvival}.

-Finally, we assume that there is no migration of the moon as a moon, due to tidal and spin interactions with the planet.
-Such an effect would occur over a longer timespan than the migration and hence we neglect it.
+Finally, we assume that only the oblateness of a host planet and subsequent evection resonance impact the moon's orbit as a moon.
+We assume that tidal and spin interactions with the planet would occur over a longer timespan than the migration, and hence we neglect them.
 We leave it to other studies (similar to \citealt{KisareFabrycky2024}) to test if our smoons would remain long-term stable as the smoon evolves slowly post-migration.

-\subsection{Coplanarity}
+We, like previous studies \citep{Namouni2010,Spalding_2016,Pu2025}, ignore disc-driven migration of the moon relative to the planet under the assumption that the gas left around the moon wouldn't be dense enough to affect the Moon (we provide an order of magnitude calculation in the Appendix for justification).
+However, if the moon's orbit is affected by this gas in any way, it could lead to significant instabilities resulting in its destruction/ejection.
+We encourage future studies that explicitly consider these effects, but further investigations are beyond the scope of this paper.

+\subsubsection{Coplanarity}